matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 ```

 **Note**: Clients are encouraged to manipulate fields individually to avoid race conditions.
-However, this method allows for bulk updates when needed (e.g., bots managing multiple accounts).
+However, this method allows for bulk updates when needed (e.g. bots managing multiple accounts).

 ## Server-Server API Changes